FalloutGhoulBusta/OpenAI-Light-Theme/README.md

 # OpenAI Light Theme

 A clean, modern light theme for Sublime Text that provides excellent readability and visual distinction for code and markdown content.
+This theme is inspired by OpenAI's design aesthetic and is optimized for both code editing and documentation viewing.

+## Description

+The OpenAI Light Theme is designed to provide a professional, modern look while maintaining excellent readability.
+It features a clean white background with subtle grey accents and OpenAI's signature blue as an accent color.
+The theme is particularly well-suited for:

+- Code editing with clear syntax highlighting
+- Markdown documentation with distinct heading styles
+- Technical writing with proper formatting
+- Working with OpenAI-related projects

+The theme maintains good contrast ratios while providing a clean, modern aesthetic that's easy on the eyes.
+It's perfect for developers who prefer light themes but want to maintain visual distinction between different code elements and markdown formatting.

 ## Features